 As this hotel was used as a hospital during the Civil War it’s no surprise that there have been multiple sightings and ghostly experiences inside the hotel.

 The ghost of a woman has been seen dancing in the ballroom still enjoying the music from the past.
-There is also reports of a ghost of a nurse called Rachel who has been known to open drawers and rifle through guests belongings.
+There is also reports of a ghost of a nurse called Rachel who has been known to open drawers and rifle through guest’s belongings.

 Finally, there is a ghost of a Union soldier named James Culbertson that still roams around the hotel after his untimely demise during the Civil War.
+[BOOK A STAY]

 Learn more on the haunted Gettysburg Hotel, PA

-The Baladerry Inn was originally built in 1812 as a farmhouse and again as with many buildings in Gettysburg, it served as a field hospital during the Civil War.
-When it was used as a field hospital many soldiers were treated here and also many of these soldiers had damaged limbs amputated.
+When it was used as a field hospital many soldiers were treated there and also many of these soldiers had damaged limbs amputated.
 A lot of these amputations were carried out without the use of any anesthetic and the screams of the patients could be heard throughout the hospital.

 Now used as an inn, the screams from these long-dead soldiers can still be heard!
 The area in which these soldiers were buried is now a tennis court and there have been some sightings around the court of soldiers in full attire.

 There have also been reports of a female ghost who can be seen wandering around the Inn, she’s believed to be one of the nurses who tended to the soldiers.
 Some people have also mentioned an amorous male spirit that likes to hang around and cuddle up to guests.
+[BOOK A STAY]